michellab/BioSimSpace/README.md

 ## Installation

+The [`install.sh`](install.sh) script will automatically install and configure a clean BioSimSpace application on Linux or macOS.
+Following a successful installation, the following aliases will be set (this assumes that you are using a Bash shell):

+* `bss_python` - The BioSimSpace python interpreter.
+* `bss_ipython` - The BioSimSpace interactive python shell.
+* `bss_jupyter` - The BioSimSpace Jupyter executable.

+Full installation details are given below for those who wish to install BioSimSpace manually, or already have built their own Sire application.

+---

 BioSimSpace is built on top of the [Sire](https://siremol.org) molecular simulations framework.
 At present you will need to need to install BioSimSpace into an existing [Sire](https://siremol.org/pages/download.html) application: